HO-Cap: A Capture System and Dataset for 3D Reconstruction and Pose Tracking of Hand-Object Interaction

 Overview

-Data Capture Setup
+Data Capture System

-Data Capture Setup
+Data Capture System Setup

-8 RealSense Cameras + HoloLens, No Mo-cap
+8 RealSense Cameras + HoloLens, No Mo-cap.

 Object Shape Reconstruction

-Recorded with single Azure Kinect Camera
+Recorded with single Azure Kinect Camera.

 All Object Shapes

-All Object Shapes in HO-Cap Dataset
+All Object Shapes in HO-Cap Dataset.

 Annotation Pipeline (Semi-Automatic)

-Pipeline Image
+Annotation Pipeline

 The only human annotation required is to (1) manually prompt two points for each object in the initial frame to generate an initial segmentation mask of the object using SAM2, and (2) label the name of the object to associate it to an object in our database.